mimmi20/Wurfl/README.md

 - added Wurfl namespace, removed the part "WURFL" from the filenames
 - merged the \Wurfl\Service and \Wurfl\ManagerFactory into \Wurl\Manager
 - Parts of the original Wurfl Package were extracted to their own repositories, these are installed via composer
+- the Xml Configuration class is replaced with FileConfig class, who is also able to read config files in ini/yaml format

 # the official WURFL PHP API #
 ==============================